riccardoperra/solid-codemirror/README.md

 > you
 > to put together a bunch of pieces.

-As the documentation says, CodeMirror6 is modular.
+As the official documentation says, CodeMirror6 is modular.

 solid-codemirror **will not be a replacement** for all the modules of CodeMirror6, but will try to provide only the primitives necessary to integrate them in SolidJS.